 Most likely, they are in for a disappointment.

 The problem stems from the expectations people have before they go.
 The experience they are looking for is more often than not a stereotype they have of the place they are going, not reality.
 When I was in Samoa, I was talking to a woman from New Zealand who had been driving around the islands.
 She sounded disappointed and a little bit upset that Samoans had television sets.
 She lamented the destruction of the Samoan lifestyle and blamed it on western countries.
 She then went on a rant about how wonderful it was being able to live a self-sufficient life in a village.

 I pointed out the inconvenient fact that Samoa is not in fact self sufficient in food.
 No Pacific country is.
 The most popular foods are instant noodles and corned beef.
 The biggest part of the Samoan economy are remittances sent back home from Samoans living abroad.
 The current population of Samoa would be almost impossible to sustain by methods used in the 19th Century.

 She got upset and ended the conversation.

-The problem of course wasn’t with Samoa, it was with the woman.
-She suffered from several fallacies which infect many travelers from western countries.
+The problem, of course, wasn’t with Samoa, it was with the woman.
+She believed several fallacies which infect many travelers from western countries.